 Arlen Huggins is the River Watch liaison to the UWP Board, who helps troubleshoot and report on sampling activities and administration.
-Our volunteers are: Arlen Huggins, Amy Relnick, John Hulburd, Diane Spooner, and Ronna Edgett-Underwood, Leslie Kaminski, and Ali Dahl.
+Our volunteers are: Arlen Huggins, Amy Relnick, John Hulburd, Ronna Edgett-Underwood, Leslie Kaminski, and Ali Dahl.
 UWP receives funding from Ouray County and the Town of Ridgway to support our water quality monitoring activities.

 In the Upper Uncompahgre River Watershed, other River Watch volunteers include Ethan Funk and Eric Funk who sample from just below the City of Ouray to up Red Mountain Pass, as well as one site along CR 361.
 Also, Steven, the Parks Supervisor for the Town of Ridgway, contributes to River Watch data with water samples from Beaver Creek at Ridgway Ditch where it crosses CR 5A near the entrance to Elk Meadows.